 7. Play With Colour

 Kitchens have traditionally been white, with a minor bit of colour to stand out a little bit.
 That tradition doesn’t mean you can’t play with colour in your kitchen, however.
 It can make much more of an impact on how the room looks than you’d think, and you wouldn’t even need to paint everything to do this.

 Instead, it could be as simple as putting a few splashes of colour in the right places.
-By contrasting these off the floor colours, for example, you can create a balanced colour palette that’s more visually appealing.
+By contrasting these off-the-floor colours, for example, you can create a balanced colour palette that’s more visually appealing.

 If you do want to go above and beyond, you can even consider repainting the cabinets.
-You wouldn’t need to replace the cabinets if you take this approach, saving you quite a bit of money if you do it.
+You won’t need to replace the cabinets if you take this approach, saving you quite a bit of money if you do it.

 Remodelling Your Kitchen: Wrapping Up

 Remodelling your kitchen often seems as though it’ll involve a lot of stress and hassle.
 That’ll only happen if you don’t know what you’re doing.
 By being prepared and keeping a few things in mind, you can avoid almost all of this.